zephyrproject-rtos/zephyr/boards/arm/s32z270dc2_r52/doc/index.rst

 Serial Port
 ===========

 The SoC has 12 LINFlexD instances that can be used in UART mode.
-Instance 0 (defined as ``uart0`` in devicetree) is configured for the console and the remaining are disabled and not configured.
+The console can be accessed by default on the USB micro-B connector `J119`.

 Watchdog
 ========